 8. During his college days, he used to travel in a bicycle from his village to college, and Metro Man E. Sreedharan used to sit behind him.
 Academician and orator M. N. Vijayan was also his close pal.

-10. To explain the strict nature and persistence among Indian bureaucrats, a new term called ‘Sheshanism’ was also introduced in Indian context.
+10. To explain the strict nature and persistence among Indian bureaucrats, a new term called ‘Sheshanism’ was also introduced in the Indian context.

 11. During his younger days, when Mahatma Gandhi and his wife visited Akathethara Ashram, it influenced him a lot.